cekrem/cekrem.github.io/content/posts/elm-book-announcement.md

 The working title is **"An Elm Primer for React Developers: The Best Way to Learn Real Functional Programming"**, and yes, that's a bold claim.
 Let me explain why I believe it.
 (Or go right ahead and download a free sample / buy the book on its [leanpub landing site](https://leanpub.com/elm-for-react-devs).)

+## Why Should You Care?
+(The Practical Case)

+Let me be direct: **this book will make you a better React developer, even if you never write a single line of production Elm.**

+Here's what learning Elm actually gives you:

+- **Write better React code**: You'll understand immutability patterns, reducer design, and effect management at a deeper level
+- **Understand the "why"**: You'll grasp WHY certain React patterns exist (like `useReducer`, immutable state updates, separating effects from rendering), not just HOW to use them
+- **Transfer the knowledge**: The FP fundamentals you learn apply directly to modern JavaScript/TypeScript, not just Elm
+- **Start small, stay practical**: You don't need to rewrite your app—I show you how to use Elm for just one widget inside a React codebase

+Think of Elm as the ideal FP training ground, with a compiler so helpful it puts AI tools to shame.

 ## Why Elm?
 Why Now?

 If you've been reading my blog, you know I've spent years writing React.
 Some of my most popular posts dive deep into React's internals—`React.memo`, reconciliation, performance optimization.
 Those articles have been used in React courses and even translated to Korean (true story!).
 That popularity reflects something important: React is powerful, but its complexity increases dramatically once you step beyond the basics.